 Wonderful seat….I slept there 2 times.
 OMG..it’s wonderful… -GdM

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Basel EuroAirport.

 What to Expect

 The five-level airport terminal of EuroAirport Basel Mulhouse Freiburg is uniquely administered by both the French and Swiss governments.
 The airport’s landside area has French and Swiss sides, and the Arrivals and Departures areas have Schengen and non-Schengen zones.
 The airport can be identified by three airport codes: EAP (its neutral code), MLH (its French code), and BSL (its Swiss code).

 Many travellers who spend the night here report that most of the airport’s seats have armrests and that the area is secure with roving security present throughout the night.
 An old review (November 2015) notes that airport security wakes up anyone sleeping on the floor or sprawled across chairs and benches.
 More recent reviews say that security mostly let them sleep even if they were sleeping on the floor.
 Come prepared with a travel blanket, travel pillow, sleep mask, and earplugs or noise-cancelling headphones.
 If you’re planning to sleep at the airport, the restaurants close around 10:30PM and reopen only by 4:00AM, so have a few snacks and drinks handy.
 For uninterrupted sleep, there are hotels near the airport.
 See Airport Hotels in the guide below or read some traveller airport reviews for more tips.

 Pay-per-use, Single Visit Passes & Lounge Memberships

 Regardless of what class of service you are flying, there is a lounge that you can enter by paying at the door, purchasing a lounge pass or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-- Airport Hotel Basel – (3 minutes from the airport).
-Free shuttle is available between 6:00AM – 10:00PM.
-Call +41 61 327 30 30 after you land to arrange pick up.
+- Airport Hotel Basel – Free shuttle is available between 6:00AM – 9:00PM.
+Book one day in advance.
 Alternatively Bus 50 (Euro airport shuttle) stops directly outside the hotel. » Check Rates